 When speaking about Slow Pitch Softball History, a familiar name comes to mind, Jerome Earnest.
 Without him, there wasn't much softball history, because he documented a lot of it.
 He was instrumental in getting the many softball publications to the point that they are today.
 Way back when, the ASA and USSSA both had their own papers and reported on their own information.
 Jerome took this idea and ran with it.
 He reported on all Slow Pitch information with equal emphasis put on all organizations and events.
 The help he gave me was immeasurable in starting up this site.
 Before going to the Jerome Earnest's Supreme Softball Site, stop by and visit the page I put together in his honor.
 It chronicles his life and explains why he was so respected in the softball world.
 The link doesn't take you to the Supreme Softball Site, that site is no longer, but the link does capture a little of what Jerome was all about.
 It is a snapshot of what he did back in the 1999-2000 time frame.
 What he did was unbelievable dedication and hard work.

 Inspiration for this page was instilled to me at a young age when I was growing up in Long Island and a man I greatly admire played with and against some of these legends of the game.
 The sparkle that comes to his eyes to this day as he reminisces about those days only go to show what this great game of softball is all about.
 Thank you Mister D or as I call him, Dad.
-I also want to say thanks to My Family for their support also.
+I also want to say thanks to my family for their support also.
 Being as I am from Norristown, Pennsylvania, I have separate history sections for the ASA of PA Softball History and Norristown Area Softball History for those interested.
 In closing, I'd like to thank every single softball person (present and past) that has taken the time to talk to me or send me information to help make this page as complete as it can be.
-I tried to mention every single person that helped contribute to this site in this page of Thanks.

-This Web Site (Slow Pitch Softball History) is one of only seven sites to receive the Softball Guru's Sacred Site Award
+This Web Site (Softball History) is one of only seven sites to receive the Softball Guru's Sacred Site Award

 National Slow Pitch Softball History Home Page